Federal terrorism charge filed against a man who allegedly set a woman on fire on Chicago train

 Reed shouted, “I plead guilty!” repeatedly as the judge tried to advise him of his rights, according to local news reports.

+Surveillance video showed Reed at a gas station about 30 minutes before the attack, filling a small container with gasoline, the affidavit says.

-After the attack, the train the woman was on pulled into a stop downtown.
-Reed walked away and the woman stumbled out and fell on the ground, police said.
+After the attack, Reed got off the train at the next stop in downtown Chicago, walking away as the woman stumbled out and fell to the ground, police said.
 She was taken to a hospital in critical condition with severe burns to her head and body, authorities said.
 Officials have not released her name.

-Chicago police said that when they arrested him Tuesday morning he made incriminating statements about the attack.
-He was wearing the same clothes as the man who attacked the woman on the train, according to the affidavit.
+Chicago police said that when they arrested Reed on Tuesday morning he made incriminating statements about the attack.
+He was wearing the same clothes as the man who attacked the woman and had burns on his right hand, according to the affidavit.

 Reed carried out the attack “with the intent to cause death and serious bodily injury to one or more persons” on the train, the ATF investigator wrote.

-Chicago police did not answer questions Wednesday by The Associated Press on whether it had or would refer charges against Reed to state prosecutors, instead referring all questions to federal authorities.
+Chicago police did not answer questions Wednesday by The Associated Press on whether it had or would refer charges against Reed to state prosecutors, saying questions should be directed to federal authorities.

+At a news conference after Reed's court appearance, federal officials expressed frustration that he was free at the time of the attack, saying he had a long criminal history while providing few details.

+“Lawrence Reed had no business being on the streets given that his violent criminal history and his pending criminal cases,” ATF Special Agent-in-Charge Christopher Amon said.
+“Reed had plenty of second chances by the criminal justice system and as a result you have an innocent victim in the hospital fighting for her life.”

+Asked about Reed’s mental health, Boutros said he was not aware of Reed ever legally being declared mentally incompetent.

+Federal officials also said more information about Reed’s criminal history would be discussed at a Friday detention hearing.

-Monday's attack drew comparisons to an August stabbing on a commuter train in Charlotte, North Carolina, that left another young woman dead.
+The attack drew comparisons to an August stabbing on a commuter train in Charlotte, North Carolina, that left a young woman dead.
 Federal authorities have charged a man with fatally stabbing 23-year-old Iryna Zarutska, a Ukrainian refugee, in an apparent random attack.

 Chicago and other Democratic-led cities have been the focus of intense criticism from President Donald Trump and his administration, who have characterized them as crime-ridden despite a drop in violent crime after a pandemic-era spike.